qgis/QGIS-Documentation/source/docs/training_manual/processing/batch_modeler.rst

 .. note:: This lesson shows another example of the batch processing interface, but this time using a model instead of a built-in algorithm

-Model are just like any other algorithm, and they can be used in the batch processing interface.
+Models are just like any other algorithm, and they can be used in the batch processing interface.
 To demonstrate that, here is a brief example that we can do using our already well-known hydrological model.

 Make sure you have the model added to your toolbox, and then run it in batch mode.
 This is what the batch processing dialog should look like.